gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 The advantage of using the `io` provider is that it should be cross-platform, whereas observing particular syscalls is not.

 Additionally, the `io` provider gives our D script kernel-space data, but `syscall` gives us user-space data, which we must remember to copy manually with `copyin` before inspecting it.
 So it's easier with `io` and potentially faster.

-Alternatively, we could have just modified the D script that `opensnoop` uses to filter files with our glob pattern.